2018 Volkswagen GTI

 The Volkswagen GTI has been the quintessential hot hatch since the first-generation model was introduced in Europe in 1975.
-All-new for the latest model year, the seventh-gen GTI follows the path blazed by its predecessors by combining the versatility of a hatchback with a punchy engine, a buttoned-down chassis and an air of refinement that one expects to find in a German car.
+The seventh-gen model follows the path blazed by its predecessors by combining the versatility of a hatchback with a punchy engine, a buttoned-down chassis and an air of refinement that one expects to find in a German car.

-The latest GTI is powered by a turbocharged 2.0-liter four-cylinder TSI engine tuned to generate 210 horsepower at 4,500 rpms and 258 lb-ft. of torque from just 1,500 rpms.
+The latest GTI is powered by a turbocharged 2.0-liter four-cylinder TSI engine tuned to generate 210 horsepower at 4,500 rpm and 258 lb-ft. of torque from just 1,500 rpm.
 Power is sent to the front wheels via a short-throw six-speed manual transmission, but buyers can order a quick-shifting six-speed dual-clutch DSG unit at an extra cost.

 In spite of its performance credentials, the GTI returns 25 mpg in the city and 34 mpg on the highway when equipped with the six-speed manual.
 Opting for the DSG model lowers highway mpg to 33.

-Offered as a four-door and a two-door hatchback, the GTI wears a discreet look that only stands out from the more plebeian Golf thanks to minor trim pieces.
-The front end features honeycomb inserts in the radiator grille, a deep bumper with a large air dam and an elegant strip of red trim that runs through both headlights and across the grille.
+It takes a well-trained eye to tell the GTI apart from the standard Golf.
+Those in the know will notice the front end features honeycomb inserts in the radiator grille, a deep bumper with a large air dam and an elegant strip of red trim that runs through both headlights and across the grille.

 The low-key treatment continues out back with a small roof-mounted spoiler and dual chromed exhaust tips.
 GTI emblems on both ends and 18-inch alloy wheels mounted on all-season tires wrap up the look.